-- Page A 2 Table 1 Airport Capital Development Program Total OMP, CIP, and JUF Estimated Sources and Uses of Funds - This table shows projected remaining project expenditures and sources of funds for the O'Hare Modernization Program (OMP), the Capital Improvement Program (CIP), and the O'Hare Joint Use Facility (JUF) - Page A 4 Table 2 Airport Capital Development Program OMP Estimated Sources and Uses of Funds - This table shows projected project expenditure details and sources of funds for the OMP projects presented in Table 1. - Page A 5 Table 3 Airport Capital Development Program CIP Estimated Sources and Uses of Funds - This table shows projected project expenditure details and sources of funds for the CIP projects presented in Table 1. - Page A 8 Table 4 Airport Capital Development Program JUF Estimated Sources and Uses of Funds - This table shows projected project expenditure details and sources of funds for the JUF projects presented in Table 1.
+- Page A 3 Table 1 Airport Capital Development Program Total OMP, CIP, and JUF Estimated Sources and Uses of Funds - This table shows projected remaining project expenditures and sources of funds for the O'Hare Modernization Program (OMP), the Capital Improvement Program (CIP), and the O'Hare Joint Use Facility (JUF) - Page A 5 Table 2 Airport Capital Development Program OMP Estimated Sources and Uses of Funds - This table shows projected project expenditure details and sources of funds for the OMP projects presented in Table 1. - Page A 6 Table 3 Airport Capital Development Program CIP Estimated Sources and Uses of Funds - This table shows projected project expenditure details and sources of funds for the CIP projects presented in Table 1. - Page A 8 Table 4 Airport Capital Development Program JUF Estimated Sources and Uses of Funds - This table shows projected project expenditure details and sources of funds for the JUF projects presented in Table 1. - Page A 9 Gary/Chicago International Capital Improvement Program - This document is a summary of Gary/Chicago International's Capital Improvement Program for Fiscal Years 2015 to 2020.